Kiddie ride: Base rides

-This kind of ride is perhaps the most common type, an animal or vehicle situated on a vacuum-formed base that moves up-and-down or side-to-side, or even both, when activated; some even move in a slithering-like motion.
+This kind of ride is perhaps the most common type: an animal or vehicle situated on a vacuum-formed base that moves up-and-down, side-to-side, or both, when activated; some move in a slithering-like motion.
 Usually, rides of this configuration have the motor hidden in the base, although some larger rides have the motor hidden in the ride-on figure instead.

 One of the most popular rides is a horse ride.
 Recent developments have included the "Pony Express" ride, first manufactured by Italian company Cogan.
 These feature a complicated mechanism that alternates between galloping and trotting motions during the ride, mimicking the movements of a real-life horse.
-This type of ride has become very popular, that this base has been adapted by both the Spanish manufacturer Falgas for their own version of the "Pony Express" and Memo Park, another Italian based company, for their own type of Western style horse.
-Both companies have added unique features to the original Cogan version of the ride, Falgas adds horse sounds to the soundtrack whilst a more innovative function on the Memo Park version is the use of rider interactivity, in where if the rider pulls back on the reins, the horse stops for a few seconds before continuing to either gallop or trot depending at what pace it is travelling at when the reins are pulled.
+This type has been adapted by both the Spanish manufacturer Falgas for their own version of the "Pony Express" and Memo Park, another Italian-based company, for their own type of Western-style horse; Falgas adds horse sounds to the soundtrack whilst on the Memo Park version is the use of rider interactivity, in where if the rider pulls back on the reins, the horse stops for a few seconds before continuing to either gallop or trot, depending on what pace it is travelling at when the reins are pulled.

 Another one of the most popular rides is the Kiddie Coaster.
-First manufactured by Amutec in 2000 and in 2002 by ICE, this ride simulates one of two different roller coasters.
-The ICE version simulates Blue Streak and Gemini while the Amutec version simulates two different Six Flags coasters.
-The ICE version is one of the most common kiddie rides that can be found in malls and shopping outlets.
+The first edition was manufactured by Amutec and released in 2000.
+Another edition was manufactured by Innovative Concepts in Entertainment and released in 2002.
+This ride simulates one of two different roller coasters.
+The Innovative Concepts in Entertainment edition simulates Blue Streak and Gemini while the Amutec edition simulates two different Six Flags coasters.

 Free movement (bumper car-like) rides

 These kinds of rides are usually in the form of animals or vehicles.
-These are most common in Asia, particularly China.
-Unlike a real bumper car ride commonly found at funfairs, the coin-operated variant uses batteries instead of drawing electricity off of an overhead mesh, and one can ride it anytime, instead of having to wait for the operator to start the ride for them.
+These are most common in Asian countries, particularly China.
+Unlike a real bumper car ride commonly found at funfairs, the coin-operated variant uses batteries instead of drawing electricity off of an overhead mesh, and one can ride it anytime instead of having to wait for the operator to start the ride for them.

-Teeter totter rides
+Teeter-totter rides

-These rides are generally teeter totters for one person.
+These rides are generally teeter-totters for one person.
 An inanimate figure typically sits at the opposite end of the ride.
-The rides moves on a gentle up-and-down motion mimicking that of a standard teeter-totter.
-Jolly Roger Rides has made three of these: one featuring Mr. Bump from The Mr. Men Show, one featuring the Pink Panther and one featuring Mr. Blobby.
+The ride moves in a gentle up-and-down motion, mimicking that of a standard teeter-totter.
+Jolly Roger Amusement Rides has made three of these: one featuring Mr. Bump from The Mr. Men Show, one featuring the Pink Panther and one featuring Mr. Blobby.